 The Co-op Community Benefit is the single largest fundraising event for the Co-op!
 Please join us in the spirit of cooperative giving for a night of community, fun, and good food.
 As you know, tuition does not cover the cost of a Co-op education in its entirety.
 We rely on your generosity to enhance the wide range of programs we offer to our students and faculty.
 Tickets for the event are available NOW on our event website at montclaircoop.org/benefit2019 We look forward to seeing you on April 13th.

-Come visit the Co-op at one of our upcoming open houses: Thursday, March 21st, 9:30-11:00AM Thursday, April 4th, 9:30-11:00AM Let us know you're attending by registering with our admissions office so we can be ready for your visit.
+Come visit the Co-op at our upcoming open house on Thursday, April 4th, 9:30-11:00AM.
+Let us know you're attending by registering with our admissions office so we can be ready for your visit.
 Looking forward to seeing you there!

 Max Stossel, an award-winning poet, and filmmaker, named by Forbes as one of the best storytellers of the year will comes to the Co-op on Wednesday, March 13, 2019.
 Save the date!
 Max Stossel is also the Head of Education for the Center for Humane Technology, an organization of former tech insiders and CEOs dedicated to realigning technology with humanity's best interests.
 He is coming to the Co-op to offer us support as 21st-century parents facing the challenges of technology.
 To reserve your place, order tickets using the form below or at montclaircoop.org/parentedtickets